sanjana459/sanjana459/README.md

 This repository showcases my **academic, professional, and self-learning projects** in **Machine Learning, NLP, and Software Engineering**.
 All projects are implemented end-to-end — from data ingestion and model training to backend automation and deployment.

-> ⚠️ Data used in these projects is for demonstration and learning purposes only.

 ---

 ## 🧠 Featured Projects